HariSekhon/Knowledge-Base/informatica.md

 Underneath the parent organization will be sub-organizations created for each team or department.

+You can also verify which environment you are logged in to by going to Organizations section at the top of the left-panel menu where you can see the Organization Overview details which has a section called `Environment Type` which will contain a drop down of one of the following: Sandbox, Development, QA, Production.

+Notice there is also an option on that page to store credentials on Informatica Cloud or Local Secure Agent.

+Other interesting details include timezone, notification emails for success/failure/warnings, local password policies.

 ### Informatica Login & Environments

 The Informatica Cloud URL is here: